-What To Do If Your Federal Direct PLUS Loan Application is Denied
+Options If Your Federal Direct PLUS Loan is Denied

 The "parent" in Federal Direct Parent PLUS Loan references a biological, adoptive parent, or a step-parent that was listed on the FAFSA.
 You may elect to have another qualifying parent or step-parent pursue the loan.
 They will need to complete a new PLUS request and Master Promissory Note (MPN) on studentaid.gov.

-If you have technical difficulty signing the MPN, please contact the U.S. Department of Education's Student Loan Support Center at 1-800-557-7394.
+- If you have technical difficulties completing the MPN, please contact the U.S. Department of Education's Student Loan Support Center at 1-800-557-7394.

-Direct PLUS Counseling is required for all borrowers who are initially denied due to adverse credit, but later approved with an endorser or through a credit appeal.
-You must complete the required PLUS Credit Counseling on studentaid.gov for the loan to disburse.
+- Direct PLUS Counseling is required for all borrowers who are initially denied due to adverse credit, but later approved with an endorser.
+It provides information on the obligations associated with borrowing a PLUS loan and assists in making careful decisions about taking on loan debt.

 - Information showing that credit reporting used in the credit denial is incorrect and/or has been corrected.